anmolvj/Notes-By-Anmol/src/pages/my-story/index.md

 headshotImg: /img/DSCF8401.jpeg
 greeting: Who is this guy❓
 ---
-👨‍💻 I currently work for a eCommence company as a software developer and build tools that enhance the Experience of software developers.
+👨‍💻 I currently work for an eCommerce company as a software developer and build tools that enhance the Experience of software developers.
 I like to call myself an ***Experience* 🧙‍♂️*Developer.*** &nbsp;

 &nbsp;